-I am not sure if you realise, but as a private investor actively managing your own money, you have got an immense advantage over fund managers and professional portfolio managers due to factors you may not even be aware of.
+You may not know but as a private investor managing your own money, you have got an huge advantage over fund managers and professional portfolio managers.

-Also with public pension systems crumbling around the world because of ageing populations, making the most of your savings has gotten much more important.
+Also with public pension systems falling apart around the world because of ageing populations, making the most of your savings is just so much more important.

 Here are the advantages I have come up with.
 If you have any to add send me a short note through my contact page.